With Confidence

-With Confidence was an Australian pop punk band from Sydney, formed in 2012 until their split in 2022.
+With Confidence was an Australian pop punk band from Sydney, active from 2012 until their disbandment in 2022.
 The band’s last line up consisted of lead vocalist/bassist Jayden Seeley, guitarist/backing vocalist Inigo Del Carmen, drummer Joshua Brozzesi and guitarist Scotty Mac.

 History

 2012–15: Formation and early EPs

 With Confidence formed in mid-2012 with Jayden Seeley, Josh Brozzesi, and Samuel Haynes, who had all attended high school together.
 Shortly thereafter, member Inigo Del Carmen joined, and the four began posting videos on YouTube where they released their debut single "Stand Again" for free download on 27 April 2013.
 The band then released their debut EP Youth independently on 1 July 2013, and saw reasonable success, receiving national radio-play on Australian stations 2Day FM and Triple J. Alongside the Youth EP release, With Confidence played their first Australian tour supporting The Never Ever.
 The band went on to play local supports for 5 Seconds of Summer, The Getaway Plan, and The Red Jumpsuit Apparatus, continuing to build a following.

 On 8 January 2014, guitarist Samuel Haynes was announced as no longer being a part of With Confidence.
 The band continued writing as a three-piece and on 31 March released the new single and debut music video "I Will Never Wait".
 They supported this release with their first national headline tour in April, selling out multiple shows including Sydney's "The Lair" (The Metro Theatre).
 On 3 September, the band returned to four-piece status when previously touring guitarist Luke Rockets was announced as an official member.
 They continued keeping the year busy touring and supporting the likes of You Me at Six, Tonight Alive, Marianas Trench, The Maine, and Kids in Glass Houses.
 The band released their second EP Distance on 13 January 2015.
 This was shortly followed by their second headlining tour, again selling out multiple venues throughout Australia.